bennettslin/yearlings_bobtail_app/NAV_TODO.md

 * When activated (/)
     * Accessed is present
     * Selected is gray, unless it is also accessed
-* Also change base colour of snowglobe panels and cardboards
+* Also change base colour of snowglobe panels and cardboards (/)
+* Tweak colours of snowglobe bases and cubes
 * Change road colour to be red

 # Past, present, and future work